Special Forces - Cold War to Recent Past:

 Under winter conditians the old M1965 jacket, which had a liner that could be and would be installed by buttoning inside the jacket, and winter issue hats were used, though the beret was preferred till necessary.
 Some special forces soldiers never received the CIB, and they never operated in a declared war, or with an infantry organization, as a Infantryman perse’, they were generally used as teachers, trainers, working with indigenous forces, never in divisional strength, but in small groups of 2- 3- 4 guys, less than a dozen at a time.
 Others received them from places like Korea, where the war never officially ended, and a ceasefire is in place.
 There were plenty of places he could have been involved in fighting, even though he did not receive the Badge for it.
 But the jacket would imply he’s stationed at Fort Bragg, and it is Winter.
 Anyway, it is a good example of a typical M65 field jacket.
 He is also in the position of a team leader, having Team Leader Straps on his shoulder loops.
 Training never ends for these soldiers, and they will be continuously trained and pollished up, and they ar held to a high standard, and their operations cover the world.

-The following uniforms are all of the later / Subdued Format of the Vietnam War era.
-This uniform shows the Colonel, who has earned the CIB and Master Paratrooper Jump Wings in Vietnam.
-He’s been through the regous Pathfinder schoolin the US.
+The uniform shows the Colonel, who has earned the CIB and Master Paratrooper Jump Wings in Vietnam.
+He’s been through the rigorous Pathfinder school in the US.
 And the MACV-Rcondo School with a group from the 82nd ABN.
 Division in Vietnam, after the Tet Offensive, the 82nd was deployed, but they weren't there for a very long time, and likely, he was only with their class through the school.
 He had earlier tours of Vietnam as well, obviously the last was with MAC-V (in charge of all Advisor Operators in Vietnam), earning battlefield commissions and quick ranks.
 He may have even been an infantryman before his MACV tour, too, so he is very qualified.
 Now, after three or four tours of Vietnam, and quite possibly other overseas tours, he has been charged with passing on his knowledge, so these lessons won’t have to be learned again, and who knows what politicians have in store for the future, or where SF may be sent, they will have to be ready.
-This Lieutenant Colonel, Quin, has seen and done much in his day and would have ended up in a command position, making me think of Colonel Kirtz, had he made it home…
+This Lieutenant Colonel, Quin, has seen and done much in his day and would have ended up in a command position, making me think of Colonel Kirtz, had he made it home…but still itching for the next operation.

 Sergeant, 12th Special Forces Group, preparing for Grenada, Operation Urgent Fury, 1983, BDU uniform: